dhimmel/integrate/licenses/README.md

 # Source licenses

 The following table provides the licenses for resources contributing nodes or edges to the network.
 Source indicates the date when and location where the license information was retrieved.
+Blank values indicate no licensing information was found.

 | Resource | License | Source |
 | -------- | ------- | ------ |